cs4rl/guide/README.md

-# guide
-International guide to citizen science for research libraries (IGCSRL)
+# International guide to citizen science for research libraries (IGCSRL)